-The mission of the Department of Pharmacy at St. Luke’s Episcopal Hospital is to provide and advance patient care through collaboration, continual optimization of pharmacy services, research and education.
+The mission of the Department of Pharmacy at Baylor St. Luke’s Medical Center is to provide and advance patient care through collaboration, continual optimization of pharmacy services, research and education.
 Our 2015 vision is to be a recognized leader in the advancement of pharmacy best practice with a world-class customer service team.

 In 2010, the Department of Pharmacy in collaboration with the University of Houston College of Pharmacy began to realize our vision by receiving the American Society of Health-System Pharmacists Best Practices Award in Health-System Pharmacy for our Center for Antimicrobial Stewardship and Epidemiology (CASE).
 The CASE program was recognized for improving patient care through clinical service, teaching and research.

-Pharmacy residencies and fellowships at St. Luke’s include a PGY-1 Pharmacy Practice residency, PGY-2 Residencies specializing in Critical Care, Cardiology, a two year Infectious Diseases Fellowship, and a two year Pharmacy Administration Residency in conjunction with a University of Houston Master of Science in Pharmacy Administration Program.
+Pharmacy residencies and fellowships at Baylor St. Luke’s Medical Center include a PGY-1 Pharmacy Practice residency, PGY-2 Residencies specializing in Critical Care, Cardiology, a two year Infectious Diseases Fellowship, and a two year Pharmacy Administration Residency in conjunction with a University of Houston Master of Science in Pharmacy Administration Program.